-- Effective sharing can be implemented now on case-by-case basis.
-For example, reasonable protection zones based on power levels and sensitivity, while not optimal, can be a starting point for sharing that likely doesn't require sensitive information disclosure. - Leverage characteristics of federal systems that are sufficient to permit sharing while not compromising their sensitive characteristics. (e.g.; record the characteristics needed for sharing as data elements to be used as a baseline to creating the SAS.) - Find solutions that work by band and by system; don't try to find a single solution (e.g.; document the models and simulations used in a repository for later incorporation into the SAS.). - o Implement the SAS concept in the 3.5 GHz band within 36 months. - Monitor current research on sharing methodologies (e.g., DAPRA's Shared Spectrum Access for Radar and Communications (SSPARC) program). - See reference document on information needed for sharing (link). - Begin path to implement federal SAS/black box technique to address federal data sharing concerns as parallel track to sharing now, but it should not be a constraint to getting started with sharing. - A federal SAS is a black box system where commercial SAS requests are made to use or share specific spectrum and the federal SAS returns a response that allows the sharing to take place without exposing sensitive data on federal systems.
-This is similar to what was done in 70/90 GHz band.
-[See Tools section below] - Pros: Protects sensitive federal information while permitting sharing through operation of the commercial SAS.
-Promotes actual sharing (as opposed to protection zones) and draws maximum benefit from SAS. - Cons: Lacks sufficient transparency.
-Will take significant time, effort and budget to implement and industry cannot wait.
-Federal SAS may need to
+- Recommendation 1: The NTIA should start sharing now using information that is non-sensitive. - o Background: - Effective sharing can be implemented now on case-by-case basis.
+For example, reasonable protection zones based on power levels and sensitivity, while not optimal, can be a starting point for sharing that likely doesn't require sensitive information disclosure. - o The NTIA should leverage characteristics of federal systems that are sufficient to permit sharing while not compromising their sensitive characteristics (e.g.; record the characteristics needed for sharing as data elements to be used as a baseline to creating a Spectrum Access System (SAS)). - o The NTIA should find solutions that work by band and by system; don't try to find a single solution (e.g.; document the models and simulations used in a repository for later incorporation into the SAS.). - o The NTIA should implement the SAS concept in the 3.5 GHz band within 36 months.
+This is consistent with the time horizon being considered within the FCC's rulemakings and with the PCAST recommendations. - The NTIA should monitor current research on sharing methodologies (e.g., DARPA's Shared Spectrum Access for Radar and Communications (SSPARC) program). - See reference document on information needed for sharing (link). - Recommendation 2: The NTIA should begin a path to implement federal SAS/black box technique to address federal data sharing concerns as parallel track to sharing now, but it should not be a constraint to getting started with sharing. - o A federal SAS is a "black box" system where commercial SAS requests are made to use or share specific spectrum and the federal SAS returns a response that allows the sharing to take place without exposing sensitive